LuisM-Dev/browserstack-shareSession/README.md

-# Obtain BrowserStack public URL
+# Obtain BrowserStack session public URL

 Simple selenium project that shows how to obtain the BrowserStack session url, which can be shared with anyone inside and outside of the team.